hmrguez/Hermes/docs/literature_review.typ

 === Apache Cassandra

 Apache Cassandra is a highly scalable, high-performance distributed database designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
 It is often used in scenarios requiring real-time data processing and batch processing due to its ability to handle high write loads and provide fast read latencies.
-Let's explore how Cassandra can be utilized for both real-time and batch processing scenarios.
+Let's explore how Cassandra can be utilized for both real-time and batch processing scenarios. @cassandra

 Cassandra is well-suited for real-time data processing, especially when dealing with high-volume transactions.
 Its design emphasizes high availability, partition tolerance, and eventual consistency, making it an excellent choice for applications that require consistent performance under heavy load.
 For real-time applications, such as feature stores, Cassandra can serve features with a typical p99 latency of less than 23 milliseconds, as demonstrated by its use by companies like Uber and Netflix